MetaMask/metamask-docs/snaps/reference/permissions.md

 ### endowment:network-access

-To access the internet, a snap must request the `endowment:network-access` permission.
+To access the internet, a Snap must request the `endowment:network-access` permission.
 This permission exposes the global `fetch` API to the Snaps execution environment.

 :::caution